lilika67/AgriFarm-Chatbot/README.md

 ## Overview

 This project implements a chatbot for agricultural queries using the AgroQA dataset.
 The chatbot leverages natural language processing (NLP) techniques and a transformer-based model to provide answers to farming-related questions.
-The Jupyter Notebook (`AgriFarm_Chatbot.ipynb`) contains the code for data preprocessing, exploratory data analysis, and model training.
+The Jupyter Notebook (`AgriFarm_Chatbot (1).ipynb`) contains the code for data preprocessing, exploratory data analysis, and model training.

 ## Technologies Used